-With a portable grill for camping, you want to pay close attention to the cooking space you have available.
+With a portable grill for RV, you want to pay close attention to the cooking space you have available.

 The cooking size refers specifically to the actual space you have available for grilling food.
 A grill may look large but have a smaller cooking space.